allisonPlusPlus/quizapp/readme.md

 # Women in Computer Science Quiz

-A quiz to test your knowledge of notable woman in computing built with HTML, Bootstrap, Javascript and Jquery.
+A quiz to test your knowledge of notable woman in computing built with HTML, Bootstrap, Javascript and jQuery.

 Please [click here](https://allisonplusplus.github.io/quizapp/) to play the game.